sumimhasan/opendatasetml/README.md

-# opendatasetml
-a website for dataset index
+its a website for colletion of datasets to train open source models